25 Turbulent Flows

 Numerical Solution of the RANS Equations

 Solving RANS equations numerically involves discretizing the governing equations into a set of algebraic equations that can be solved on a computer.
-The RANS equations consist of the continuity and momentum equations, typically solved using finite volume or finite difference methods.
+The RANS equations consist of continuity and momentum equations, which are typically solved using finite volume or finite difference methods.

 - As shown below, the first step is to divide the computational domain into a fine grid (or mesh) of finite volumes or cells for a lifting surface.
 The Navier-Stokes equations are then discretized over these cells using numerical methods.
 The numerical method must also be discretized into time steps to resolve the temporal evolution of the flow.